 This year his business, Buelin Holsteins which he owns with his partner Amanda Linders, clinched the national title.

 The awards are calculated using official herd test results and based on the Fonterra milk payment system.
 In the 2018-19 season, the stud earned $4722.28 per animal.

 It also scooped all four categories in the World Wide Sires Protein Awards.

-"The secret to having high-producing dairy cows is to ensure your young stock are well grown," Stefan says.
+"The secret to having high-producing dairy cows is to ensure your young stock are well grown," said Buhler.

-"My heifer calves born last spring already weigh 380kg and they're all sired by the best New Zealand genetics.
+"My heifer calves born last spring already weigh 380 kilograms and they're all sired by the best New Zealand genetics."

 "I try to ensure my heifers calve at their mature liveweight.
-If you want to do serious production the work starts from the day the calf is born," he says.
+If you want to do serious production the work starts from the day the calf is born," he said.

-Buelin Holsteins' 2-year-old heifers averaged 718kgMS in 285 days in the 2019-20 season, according to official herd test results.
+Buelin Holsteins' two-year-old heifers averaged 718 kgMS in 285 days in the 2019-20 season, according to official herd test results.